 The Lord continues regarding the importance of these commands …

-I sense an excitement among believers about the well watered lands of spiritual possibility.
-Yet, when this moisture is predicated by an “if” countenances often fall.
+I sense an excitement among believers about the well-watered lands of spiritual possibility.
+Yet, when this moisture is predicated by an “if,” countenances often fall.
 They know they have not impressed God’s words upon their hearts.
-They feel their bible deficit cuts them off from any would-be promised land.
-If this happens to be you, be strong and take courage; nothing separate you from the love of God.
-Mastery of bible knowledge is fine but too often it becomes an end, in and of itself.
-Scriptural scholarship does not create abundant life.
+They feel their Bible deficit cuts them off from any would-be promised land.
+If this happens to be you, be strong and take courage: nothing separates you from the love of God.
+Mastery of scripture knowledge is fine but too often it becomes an end, in and of itself.
+Bible scholarship does not create abundant life.
 The Pharisees, both historic and modern, are the tragic living proof of this.

-We were not all called to become bible scholars.
-However, we are all called to walk in the light we have.
-Let’s explore what this means.
-First of all, there is no value in shame.
-Shame does not lead to any kind of promised land.
-Shame leads to the ultimate drought—religion.
+We should not be ashamed if we are not Bible scholars.
+There is no value in shame.
+Shame does not lead to any kind of Promised Land.
+Shame is a byproduct of the ultimate drought—religion.
 If we are deficient in the scriptures, let’s dismiss shame and simply set a new course.

 The scriptures are a priceless treasure.
 Our new hearts are formatted to grasp the spirit of them.
 Find a translation that suits you and begin reading.
 All scripture is inspired, but for persons living under the new covenant, the gospels and the apostle’s letters are shining the most relevant light on our paths.
 The Old Testament reveals the nature and the heart of God as it was expressed to Israel.
-The Law was the center piece of this table.
+The Law was the centerpiece of this table.
 It was the essential segue and is the ongoing tutor in God’s self-revelation.
-The new covenant reveals our access point to the promised land which is the grace of God in Christ.
-Jesus Christ himself is the center piece of our table.
-Here he serves Living Water to the thirsty.
+The new covenant reveals our access point to the Promised Land, which is the grace of God in Christ.
+Jesus Christ Himself is the centerpiece of this table.
+Here He serves Living Water to the thirsty.

-Sadly, this is the tragic and drought producing vision held in high esteem by much of evangelical Christianity.
+Sadly, this is the tragic and drought-producing vision held in high esteem by much of evangelical Christianity.
 The Church desperately needs to acknowledge its need for the ongoing power of the Holy Spirit.
 Just as Jesus is our Bread of Life, the Holy Spirit was, and is, our Living Water.
 Together they are our essential nourishment.
-The table is set – they are the feast set for us in the presence of our enemy.
+The table is set, and the Spirit and the Word make up the feast set before us in the presence of our enemy.

 A related word about teaching.
 Just listening to the teachings of others each week is like trying to live on someone else’s nourishment.
 Pastor was not called to permanently chew, digest and regurgitate the meat for us.
 If we are mere listeners, we have become dependents in a spiritual welfare culture.
-Dependency upon another to feed and water us will produce it own kind of drought.
+Dependency upon another to feed and water us will produce its own kind of drought, stunting our growth for certain.
 The Father wants us to personally taste and see that He is good.

 The best preaching creates hunger and thirst.
 The best teaching equips men to use the fork and cup.
-The Inspired words and lives of true elders demonstrate that God’s is accessible though his Word and his Spirit.
-Scriptural revelation is available to all, not just academics.
+The inspired words and lives of true elders demonstrate that God is accessible through his Word and His Spirit.
+Scriptural revelation is available to all, not just academics and orators.
 Intimacy with Christ is available through the Spirit.
-True elders model how we can personally become those who worship him in spirit and truth.
+True elders model how we can personally become those who worship Him in spirit and truth.